openshift/enhancements/enhancements/monitoring/alert-routing-for-user-workload-monitoring.md

 #### Story 3

-As an application owner, I want to know if my AlertmanagerConfig custom resource is taken into account so that I am confident that I will receive alert notifications.
+As an application owner, I want to know if my AlertmanagerConfig custom resource has been reconciled on the target Alertmanager so that I am confident that I will receive alert notifications.

 #### Story 4